Sky Trek Tower: History

 After the opening of Marriott's Great America in 1976, the Marriott Corporation decided to build an Intamin gyro tower model at the theme park as part of an expansion program for the 1977 season.
 After fabrication in Germany, the attraction was carried by ship to the United States.
 With an expected opening of late-May 1977, the attraction's tip was built at a height of 330 ft while the architectural height was 285 ft.

 After construction on the attraction, the ride officially opened to the public on June 28, 1977, as the tallest free-standing structure in Lake County, Illinois.
 Additionally, it was the first attraction located at the park to exceed the height variance imposed by the village of Gurnee, Illinois, which had a variance of 125 ft.
 A photograph of the construction of the attraction by Chicago Tribune photographer Luigi Mendocino won the Chicago Builders' Association's photography competition on December 13, 1977.

 Marriott Corporation would later open a ride of the same model called the "Sky Tower" for the 1979 season at the Marriott's Great America theme park in Santa Clara, California (now California's Great America).
 The height of that attraction was shortened to 200 ft due to the proximity of the San Jose International Airport.

 The attraction was repainted in 2009 by Baynum Painting from its original white color to blue with the words "Six Flags" on the side of the tower.
 From 2019, the ride was closed, remaining in that status in the following years due to the COVID-19 pandemic.
 The ride reopened to guests on May 27, 2023.

 Ride experience

 The attraction was originally painted white.

 The cabin rises up 285 ft to the ride's architectural peak and back down.
-During the ride, facts about the history of Six Flags Great America are given and on clear days, gives views of the Chicago skyline.
+During the ride, facts about the history of Six Flags Great America are given.
+On clear days, the Chicago skyline can be seen from the ride.